 I missed my court appearance what do I do?

 You should contact the court or your attorney immediately.
 Depending on the matter at hand, non-appearances could normally result in one or more of the following: Arrest Warrant, Bench Warrant, bail forfeiture and/or the suspension of your driver’s license/privileges.

 A supporting deposition is a detailed account from the officer regarding the issued ticket.
 If you were handed an electronically issued ticket, the officer may have handed you the supporting deposition along with the ticket.
 Some officers hand the ticket and supporting deposition to the driver as one long piece of paper, some separate them.

 I’d like to speak with someone regarding a reduction or plea bargain.

-If you are charged with a traffic violation and before any plea bargains are accepted, you must first enter a plea of not guilty by appearing for arraignment before the judge or by completing Part B on the traffic ticket(s) you were issued.
+If you are charged with a traffic violation and before any plea bargains are accepted, you must first enter a plea of not guilty.
 You may mail or drop the signed ticket(s) to the court office.
 Once a plea of not guilty has been entered with the court, you would receive further information with regard to plea bargaining.
 You will be given a date by the Court to speak to our ADA or you may enroll in the program offered by the DA's Office.

 Why can’t I send payment in with my ticket?